-The Bahrain healthcare industry is growing fast, with a workforce ripe for development and the number of private healthcare facilities increasing from 500 to 800 in 2019 alone.
-Investment into the private healthcare industry has been growing too, with investors taking an interest in stem cell banks, hair transplants, and alternative medicine.
+The Bahrain healthcare industry is growing fast, with a workforce ripe for development and the number of private healthcare facilities, like hospitals in Bahrain, increasing from 500 to 800 in 2019 alone.
+Investment into the private healthcare industry has been growing too, with investors taking an interest in stem cell banks, hair transplants and alternative medicine.
 These projects have the potential to transform Bahrain into a specialised healthcare hub that can cater to the entire Gulf region.

 The introduction of the National Genome Project has positioned Bahrain as a leader in preventative methods and genetics.
 The project involves studies into the genetic makeup of Bahrain’s population to learn more about its genetic susceptibility to disease and to develop diagnostic methods and medicines tailored to individuals.
-This pioneering research will enable healthcare professionals to treat and prevent further genetic disorders – crucial for a region known to have the highest rate of genetic disorders in the world.
+This pioneering research will enable healthcare professionals to treat and prevent further genetic disorders.

-This rapidly evolving industry is opening up new opportunities to the Bahraini workforce in the field of healthcare, specialised healthcare in employing the latest technologies to detect diseases early on.
+This rapidly evolving industry is opening up new opportunities to the Bahraini workforce in the field of healthcare and in using the latest technologies to detect diseases early on.
 The Kingdom offers a variety of options for aspiring medical professionals to receive the best education – and an opportunity for a global education right here in the Kingdom.

 Royal College of Surgeons in Ireland

 The Royal College of Surgeons in Ireland (RCSI) is a private medical university established in Bahrain in 2004.
 The original university in Dublin, Ireland was founded in 1784, with a focus on education and research to drive positive change in all areas of human health globally.
 RCSI is licensed by the Higher Education Council in the Kingdom of Bahrain and provides a comprehensive education for students interested in pursuing a career in healthcare.